GanVib18/Tiktok-Analysis/README.md

 ## Project Overview

-[cite_start]Influencer marketing is projected to reach **$32.55 billion by 2025**, with TikTok emerging as a dominant platform[cite: 23, 24].
+Influencer marketing is projected to reach **$32.55 billion by 2025**, with TikTok emerging as a dominant platform.

 However, a key question remains: *Does the commercial nature of sponsored content degrade the authenticity that drives engagement?*

 This project analyzes the "Sell-Out Effect" in the fitness niche.
 By scraping and analyzing 2,500 videos from 25 creators, we developed a custom **Authenticity Index** and employed a **Multi-Agent AI Architecture** to determine how sponsorship alters linguistic patterns and how audiences react to those changes.